Maternal and Fetal Health Research Centre

 Postgraduate taught courses

-The MRes Reproduction and Pregnancy course is delivered by internationally renowned researchers to provide training in reproductive and pregnancy research.
+The MSc Reproduction and Pregnancy course is delivered by internationally renowned researchers to provide training in reproductive and pregnancy research.

 It is suitable for scientists, intercalating medical students and practicing clinicians wishing to advance their training.